Jacob Bannon

-Jacob Bannon (born October 15, 1976) is an American musician who is best known as the vocalist for the metalcore band Converge.
+Jacob Bannon (born October 15, 1976) is an American musician and visual artist who is best known as the vocalist for the metalcore band Converge.
 He is the co-founder and owner of the record label Deathwish Inc. and the author of many visual works for independent punk rock and heavy metal musicians.
 Bannon has also composed and performed experimental music as Supermachiner with Ryan Parker and more recently as Wear Your Wounds.

+Bannon exclusively employs screaming and other forms of harsh vocals without the augmentation of clean singing.
+Joe Davita of Loudwire described his style as "at times sounding less like a voice and more like a percussive instrument adding yet another hard-hitting layer to the music".

 Early life

 Bannon was born in 1976.
 He grew up splitting his time between Andover in the Merrimack Valley, Charlestown, and East Boston on some weekends.
 During his freshman year of high school, he sustained a severe knee injury after jumping off a bridge and hitting a shopping cart.
 He claims "everything in my knee literally exploded", causing him to miss months of school.
 He said, "that was like the end of my adolescence in a lot of ways."

 At 17, he graduated high school early and chose to work until leaving for college.
-He relocated to metro Boston and attended college at The Art Institute of Boston, earning a Bachelors in Fine Arts for design in 1998, and subsequently taught the subject at a college level for a brief time.
+He relocated to metro Boston and attended college at The Art Institute of Boston, earning a bachelor's degree in Fine Arts for design in 1998, and subsequently taught the subject at a college level for a brief time.
 He received the "Excellence In Design" accolade from the institution, and briefly instructed there himself, participating in its "Continuing Education" program.